zack-bitcoin/amoveo/README.md

 If it returns something less than 1, that means you don't have an account yet.

 #### Create an account
-(does get done automatically when no accocunt and mining starts) [Make an account](docs/new_account.md)
+(does get done automatically when no account and mining starts) [Make an account](docs/new_account.md)

 #### Check your balance